felixlopz/hubrise-test-task/content/apps/mailchimp/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Mailchimp Connection to HubRise
+  title: Mailchimp - Connect to HubRise
-  description: Instructions on connecting Mailchimp with HubRise.
+  description: How to connect Mailchimp to HubRise to harness the power of Mailchimp to help you grow your business faster.
 ---

 The instructions below detail how to connect your Mailchimp account to a your HubRise account.